bmansfieldRIT/Modern-Compiler-Design/README.md

 ## Why does this repo exist?
 As part of my education in compiler construction, I am working my way through the above text, and transcribing the code contained therein.
 Doing this, I hope to accomplish 3 goals:
 * Refresh my knowledge of C programming styles and conventions.
-I have experience with C, and to a larger extent, C++, but given that these are often the de-facto languages for compiler engineering, I will refamiliarize myself with the language and also the practical aspects of compiling and organizing the code itself.
+I have experience with C, and to a larger extent, C++, but given that these are often the de-facto languages for compiler engineering, I will re-familiarize myself with the language and also the practical aspects of compiling and organizing the code itself.
 * Expand the truncated programming style in the book.
 Easier to read this way.
 * Complete the ideas presented in the chapters, by way of exercises left to the reader, or unimplemented functions due to space constraints.